 \section{Introduction}

-High-dimensional measurements from a physical system can sometimes be thought as convex combinations of a number of unknown sources, where profiles associated to each source might not be easy to assess, separately.
-Even though source profiles as well as combination weights are assumed to be unknown, however, one can still attempt to infer both of them via a careful analysis of a large number of measurements.
+High-dimensional measurements from a physical system can sometimes be thought as convex combinations of a number of unknown sources, where profiles associated with each source might not be easy to assess, separately.
+Even though both the source profiles and combination weights are assumed to be unknown, however, one can still attempt to infer them through collection and careful analysis of a large number of i.i.d. measurements.
 This computational problem, generally known as the `unmixing problem', arises in many areas including hyper-spectral remote sensing \cite{li2015minimum,ambikapathi2011chance}, mixture modeling, and analysis of tumor heterogeneity in computational biology and bioinformatics \cite{tolliver2010robust,satas2017tumor,zuckerman2013self}.
-In all the above cases, unmixing the data refers to inferring all the unknown source profiles, as well as the weights for the observed samples.
+In all the above cases, unmixing the data refers to inferring all the unknown source profiles as well as the weights for each observed sample.

 From a geometric point of view, this problem can be formulated as learning of a high-dimensional simplex.
-A $K$-dimensional simplex is defined as the set of all convex combinations of $K+1$ fixed points in $\mathbb{R}^K$, also called vertices.
+A $K$-dimensional simplex is defined as the set of all convex combinations of $K+1$ points in $\mathbb{R}^K$, also called vertices.
 For example, simplices with $K=2$ and $K=3$ correspond to triangles and tetrahedrons, respectively.
 Learning of a simplex refers to inferring its vertices through observing randomly chosen points from its interior.
-This problem is also equivalent to solving the following set of equations:
+This problem is also closely related to solving the following set of equations: